2 Samuel 3

 - 2 Samuel 5:10And David went on, and grew great, and the LORD God of hosts was with him.The unnamed source of David's strengthening here, stated plainly - the LORD was with him as he grew.

-- Psalm 75:6-7Promotion cometh neither from the east, nor from the west… But God is the judge: he putteth down one, and setteth up another.The principle beneath verse 1 - one house lifted and another lowered by the hand of God, not the sword.
+- Psalm 75:6-7Promotion cometh neither from the east, nor from the west… But God is the judge: he putteth down one, and setteth up another.The principle beneath verse 1 - one house lifted and another lowered by the hand of God, by a decree no sword can reverse.

-- Proverbs 21:31The horse is prepared against the day of battle: but safety is of the LORD.David grows strong in a long war he never wins by a decisive blow - the strength is given, not engineered.
+- Proverbs 21:31The horse is prepared against the day of battle: but safety is of the LORD.David grows strong in a long war he never wins by a decisive blow - a strength given from above, not assembled from victories.

 The Quarrel, the Defection, and the Feast of Peace